ZackWilde27/FlatOut2-HLSLToSHA/README.md

 }
 ```

-Include is used to paste the contents of another file in a particular location, so you can have commonly-used code in a separate file
+Include will paste the contents of another file in a particular location, so you can have commonly-used code in a separate file

 ```hlsl
 // In my 'utils.hlsl' file:
 #define Tint(a, b) a * b